jliljebl/flowblade/flowblade-trunk/docs/JOG_SHUTTLE.md

 The precise location of these config files can vary depending on how you have installed Flowblade.
 You want to find the `res/usbhid` directory under the Flowblade installation.
-From there, you will want to copy the config file for your particular USB jog/shuttle device, and copy it to a location in your local user preferences directory.
+From there, you will want to copy the config file for your particular USB jog/shuttle device to a location in your local user preferences directory.

 For example, if you installed Flowblade on Ubuntu using the OS packaging system, and you have a Contour Design ShuttleXpress, then you would want to